mati-fp/cleaArchTypeScript/ReadMe.md

+# Getting Started

+To start the application, follow the steps below:

+1. Pull the repository to your local machine.

+2. Open a terminal and navigate to the project directory.

+3. Run the following command to start the application and build the Docker containers:

+    ```
+    docker-compose up --build -d
+    ```

+4. Once the containers are up and running, access the application container by running the following command:

+    ```
+    docker exec -it appCleanArchitecture bash
+    ```

+5. Now, you can execute the tests by running the following command inside the container:

+    ```
+    npm test
+    ```

+By following these steps, you will be able to start the application, access the container, and run the tests successfully.

 # Troubleshooting: Node Modules not Visible in VS Code

 If you have recently started a container and find that VS Code is unable to detect the downloaded modules in the `node_modules` folder, you can try enabling the "Enable Prompt Use Workspace Tsdk" option in the VS Code settings.